Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/assigning_a_texture.rst

 Sharing a Texture Datablock in a non-empty slot
 ===============================================

-- Select a non-empty slot, then click on the :kbd:`Browse` button.
+- Select a non-empty slot, then click on the *Browse* button.
   This will open a menu showing all the available Texture Datablocks in this file.
 - Choose a texture datablock in the menu to assign it to the selected slot.
   This will share the chosen texture with more than one object,